JESUSC1/Speech-Recognition-Exercise/README.md

 - Applied large-scale data analysis techniques using Apache Spark, deriving valuable insights from transcribed content.

 ## Conclusion
-The "Speech Recognition Exercise" project demonstrates the power and versatility of modern speech recognition techniques.
+The "Speech-Recognition-Exercise" project demonstrates the power and versatility of modern speech recognition techniques.
 By combining various libraries and methodologies, the project offers a comprehensive system for transcribing spoken language.
 This system holds potential for a wide array of applications, from transcription services to voice assistants and beyond.

 ## Future Work
 Further advancements in this project could encompass: